The Main Building

 Another demo

 The Main Building is the oldest structure on the HKU Main Campus.
-This Edwardian Baroque-style building was designed by Alfred Bryer of Leigh & Orange.
 Construction began in 1910 and was completed in 1912.
+The building was designed by Alfred Bryer of Leigh & Orange, with exuberant neo-classical features while at the same time demonstrating originality with local adaptive elements.

 The building was a gift from Sir Hormusjee N. Mody, a distinguished Parsi businessman and land developer in Hong Kong.